 We strive to meet the standards provided by the American Association of Feline Practitioners, and their stance against elective declawing.
-Below is education and alternatives to declawing cats.
+Below we provide cat declawing alternatives in Kronenwetter, WI.

 WHAT IS DECLAWING?